Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Introduction

-The validity of the solutions is examined in Section \ref{sec:Validity} by comparing the constructed weakly-nonlinear solution with direct numerical simulations of the Cauchy problem, and we discuss both cases $c - 1 = \mathcal{O}(\varepsilon)$ and $c - 1 = \mathcal{O}(1)$.
-In Section \ref{sec:CoCounter} we use both direct numerical simulations and the constructed weakly-nonlinear solutions to study the behaviour of the waves generated by the solitary and cnoidal wave initial conditions, co- and counter-propagating, for the cases when the characteristic speeds are either close or significantly different.
+The paper is organised as follows.
+In Section \ref{sec:WNL} we construct a weakly-nonlinear solution of the Cauchy problem for the cRB equations (\ref{ueq}) - (\ref{weq}) in the case $c - 1 = \mathcal{O}(1)$ on a periodic domain, using asymptotic multiple-scale expansions for the deviation from the oscillating mean values.
+We use two sets of fast characteristic variables and two slow time variables.
+The validity of the solutions is examined in Section \ref{sec:Validity} by comparing the constructed weakly-nonlinear solution with direct numerical simulations.
+In Section \ref{sec:Counter} we use both direct numerical simulations and the constructed weakly-nonlinear solutions to study the interaction of counter-propagating waves generated by solitary wave initial conditions, or co-propagating waves generated by cnoidal wave initial conditions, when the characteristic speeds are either close or significantly different.
+We only consider co-propagating waves for cnoidal wave initial conditions, as this case provides a venue for the study of the strong wave interactions.
+We also determine the nature of the interaction.
 In Section \ref{sec:Laws} we discuss the local and non-local conservation laws used to control the accuracy of numerical simulations and we conclude our studies in Section \ref{sec:Conc}.
+The numerical schemes used in our numerical simulations are contained within the appendices.